What is Cyber Resilience?

 Incomplete Asset Inventories

-Organizations don't have a full list of assets, and IT asset inventory tools don’t help, as they compile existing lists instead of going out into the environment to discover them.
+Organizations don't have a full list of assets, and legacy asset inventory tools don’t help, as they compile existing lists instead of going out into the environment to discover them.
 Typical asset inventory tools miss assets for multiple reasons including shadow IT, siloed business functions that focus only on ‘their’ assets, incomplete endpoint agent installation, assets that aren’t able to have agents installed or for whom agents don’t exist, and assets that have just plain been forgotten over the years.

 Lack of Prioritization of Asset Importance